Constantin Kogler

 1. On absolute continuity of inhomogeneous and contracting on average self-similar measures (with Samuel Kittle).

-3. Local limit theorem for random walks on symmetric spaces.
+5. Local limit theorem for random walks on symmetric spaces.

-To appear at Journal d'Analyse Mathématique.
-(46 pages, arxiv)
+To appear at Journal d'Analyse Mathématique. (arxiv)

-4. Effective p-adic ergodic theory, Diophantine approximation and spectral gap.
+7. Effective p-adic ergodic theory, Diophantine approximation and spectral gap.

 Master Thesis.
 (204 pages, pdf)

-5. Closed geodesics on compact hyperbolic surfaces.
+8. Closed geodesics on compact hyperbolic surfaces.

 Bachelor Thesis.
 (80 pages, pdf)